falmar/goradix/README.md

 # GoRadix [![Build Status](https://travis-ci.org/falmar/goradix.svg?branch=master)](https://travis-ci.org/falmar/goradix)

-Radix Tree implementation written in Golang. **Still under development**
+Radix Tree implementation written in Golang. **Still under development**.

+Thread Safe (branches):
+- master - Will be concurrent safe by default
+- ts - Concurrent Safe
+- nts - Not Concurrent Safe

 #### Radix Tree
 > In computer science, a radix tree (also radix trie or compact prefix tree) is a data structure that represents a space-optimized trie in which each node that is the only child is merged with its parent. - [Wikipedia](https://en.wikipedia.org/wiki/Radix_tree)